pytest-dev/pytest-html/README.rst

 You will need the following prerequisites in order to use pytest-html:

 - Python 2.6, 2.7, 3.3, 3.4, 3.5, PyPy, or PyPy3
-- py.test 2.7 or newer
+- pytest 2.7 or newer

 Installation
 ------------